vanatteveldt/github-workshop/tutorials/creating_git_repository.md

 these files are currently `untracked` and that you can `add` them.
 We will cover these soon.
 For now just celebrate that you initialized (your first?)
 Git!

+So now you can create a Git repository!
+The main takeaway from this is that you have seen for yourself that a Git repository is just a fancy directory.
+The only thing that's changed is that it now contains a `.git` subdirectory.

 ## Creating a repository on GitHub